 Approximately 75% of all extremely low-income households in Seminole County have a housing problem.
-Members of each racial or ethnic group at this income level experiencing housing problems at a rate of more than 85% have a disproportionately greater need.
+Members of each racial or ethnic group at this income level experiencing housing problems at a rate of more than 85% have a disproportionately greater need by HUD definition.
 Based on this definition, there are no racial or income groups at the extremely low-income level with a disproportionate housing need.
-Approximately 79% of Black/African American households, 76% of White households, and 73% of Latinohouseholds at the extremely low-income level have at least one of the four housing problems.
+Approximately 79% of Black/African American households, 76% of White households, and 73% of Latinx households at the extremely low-income level have at least one of the four housing problems.